data2health/contributor-role-ontology/docs/pages/editorsguide/howtomakeatermrequest.md

 The following is intended to serve as a guide for anyone who would like to contribute to the CRO project by making new term requests.

 ## Does the term you are looking for already exist?
 First, please look at the current CRO and check whether the term is already there.
-There are several online browsers that you can use, and it is also possible to use [Protege](http://protege.stanford.edu/).
+There are several online browsers that you can use, and it is also possible to view the ontology in [Protege](http://protege.stanford.edu/).
 - BioPortal: [https://bioportal.bioontology.org/ontologies/CRO](https://bioportal.bioontology.org/ontologies/CRO)
 - OBO Foundry: [http://obofoundry.org/ontology/cro.html](http://obofoundry.org/ontology/cro.html)
 - Ontology Lookup Service: [https://www.ebi.ac.uk/ols/ontologies/cro](https://www.ebi.ac.uk/ols/ontologies/cro)